 Approved sick leave may be used to care for or arrange care for an employee's child, and up to five (5) days per incident may be used by an employee to care for or make arrangements for the care of an ill member of the employee's immediate family.
 A department may approve an additional five (5) days of sick leave to care for or make arrangements for the care of an ill member of the employee's immediate family provided this illness is covered by the FMLA.
-Immediate family as used in this portion of the Article shall mean spouse or Cohabiter, children (including foster children and step-children), parents, or parents-in-law or siblings of the employee and registered same sex domestic partner, children of the registered same sex domestic partner, or parents of the registered same sex domestic partner.
+Immediate family as used in this portion of the Article shall mean spouse or Cohabiter, children (including foster children and step-children), parents, or parents-in-law or siblings of the employee.